vygr/ChrysaLisp/STATUS.md

 Optimized (case) macro to (bind-fun) clauses and not wrap clauses within a (progn) statement if only a single expression.

+Lots of extra code added recently, up to 170KB boot image now, on a 500 builds (make-test) run the mean is now 0.412 seconds on my MacBook Pro.
+So still under 1/2 second for a full system build.

 ------

 (read) now parses fixed point format numbers directly to fixed number type.